gh-hirokuma/hirosio/src/works/ble-mobile-app/index.md

 - `INFRASTRUCTURE` Design and build cloud infrastructure
 - `APP STORE` Manage app store contents, application, analytics

-## summary of tasks

-- `BUGFIX` Minor changes like that, some of text message are grammerly wrong.
-- `BUGFIX` _Pagination_ doesn't work well. once it's built womplicated Javascript, I changed it to use _PHP basic package_ which OSS team tested well.
-- `FEATURE` Add search feature as a new feature.
-- `TUNING` previously, its based on _Xampp_, I replaced it on _Docker_ for fast provisioning.

 ## team

 `1 developer`